 The issues were many of the same as past sessions.
 To be always cautious, we re-reviewed many of our frequently debated issues.
 We have learned from experience any prior decision, legislation passed or victory won can easily be reversed by an aspiring, ill-informed legislator.
 The topics of QBS, stock school plans, margins tax, sales tax, 3P development, sunset activity, and high performance standards were all addressed.

 What was interesting about the tiring day is to consider ‘what was the value?’
 Out of the 5 offices our team visited, we met with aides in each case except for one instance, in which the representative appeared briefly and asked us questions rather than hearing our concerns; which can be just as effective.
 He recognized the architects as a resource for information.
 The aides, on the other hand, varied from being studious and copious note takers of our issues to ones that smiled graciously, empathized courteously and thanked us wholeheartedly before exiting.
 With that, why go?
 Why should we spend our time and energy voicing our issues?

 By being present and personally visiting (along with a few other similar associations visiting on this day) we presented our position and demonstrated that we understand the legislative process.
 We are willing to take the time, as the legislators do, to pursue a more effective government.
 We offered our experience, knowledge and time to improve the process, life and economy of our state.
 I believe for each of the 170, half of which came two years ago, it is an experience to better understand the democratic processes and the challenges the legislators face as our elected representatives.

-Texas architects are now in a better position to have an impact on the session and preserve the current statues regulating our business environment and many of the ideals we believe important.
+Texas architects and construction professionals around the world are now in a better position to have an impact on the construction of commercial steel frame buildings.